Eleanor Wachtel

 Eleanor Wachtel OC (born 1947 in Montreal, Quebec) is a Canadian writer and broadcaster.
-She is the host of the flagship literary show Writers & Company on CBC Radio One, which celebrated its 25th anniversary in October 2015.
+She was the host of the flagship literary show Writers & Company on CBC Radio One, which celebrated its 25th anniversary in October 2015.
 Her interviews for Writers & Company are in-depth portraits of literary figures which over the years have included Saul Bellow, Alice Munro, Michael Ondaatje and Mordecai Richler.
 Kazuo Ishiguro, author of Remains of the Day, has called Wachtel "one of the very finest interviewers of authors I've come across anywhere in the world."
 At the end of their conversation in 2013, John le Carré told her, "You do it better than anyone I know."

 Early life

-Wachtel was born in Montreal in 1947.
-Interested in books and reading from an early age, her Grade 8 teacher introduced her to the works of Shakespeare and Emily Brontë.
-She found high school intellectually stimulating, "surrounded by gifted classmates with diverse backgrounds."
+Wachtel was born in Montreal, Canada, in 1947.
+Interested in books and reading from an early age, she was introduced by her Grade 8 teacher to the works of Shakespeare and Emily Brontë.
+She found high school intellectually stimulating, "surrounded by gifted classmates with diverse backgrounds".
 She studied English literature at McGill University, where she worked for the student newspaper and was on the executive of the Undergraduate Literary Society.

-Following McGill, Wachtel enrolled ("partly by default", she says) in a master’s in journalism at Syracuse University.
+Following McGill, Wachtel enrolled ("partly by default", she says) in a master's in journalism at Syracuse University.
 On graduation from the journalism program she accompanied her anthropologist husband to Kenya.

 Career

-After living in Kenya, and the United States, she moved to Vancouver in the mid-'70s where she worked as a freelance writer and broadcaster.
-During this time she was adjunct professor of women's studies at Simon Fraser University.
+After living in Kenya, and the United States, she moved in the mid-1970s to Vancouver, where she worked as a freelance writer and broadcaster.
+During this time, she was adjunct professor of women's studies at Simon Fraser University.
 In the fall of 1987, Wachtel became literary commentator on CBC Stereo's State of the Arts in Toronto.
 Her next assignment was as writer-broadcaster for The Arts Tonight, reporter for The Arts Report.
 She hosted The Arts Today from 1996 to 2007.
 Wachtel has been host of CBC Radio's Writers & Company since its inception in 1990.

 A selection of Wachtel's interviews called Writers & Company was published in 1993; More Writers & Company was published by Knopf Canada in the fall of 1996.
 In 2003, another selection of her interviews, titled Original Minds, was brought out by HarperCollins.
 In 2016, Biblioasis published The Best of Writers & Company.

-Wachtel is a contributor to the best-selling, Dropped Threads (2001), edited by Carol Shields and Marjorie Anderson, and Lost Classics (2000), edited by Michael Ondaatje and others.
-In 2007, she published Random Illuminations: Conversations With Carol Shields.
+She is a contributor to the best-selling Dropped Threads (2001), edited by Carol Shields and Marjorie Anderson, and Lost Classics (2000), edited by Michael Ondaatje and others.
+In 2007, Wachtel published Random Illuminations: Conversations With Carol Shields.
 Wachtel has co-edited two books: The Expo Story (1986), and Language in Her Eye (1990), and is the co-author of A Feminist Guide to the Canadian Constitution (1992).

 Since 2007, Wachtel has also hosted Wachtel on the Arts on Ideas.

+In 2004, Wachtel became a Member of the Order of Canada.
+A decade later, she was promoted to Officer.

+After 33 years hosting Writers & Company, she announced her retirement in the spring of 2023.

+She subsequently served as the jury chair for the 2024 International Booker Prize.